Singapore Neighborhoods Guide - A Melting Pot of Cultures and Tastes

 Insider Tip: Opening hours for some of the restaurants and bars in the area are in the afternoon (some are opened for a limited time during lunchtime) and on Sundays, most of the places are closed.
 For street art lovers, there are a few amazing murals at the side of 227 South Bridge Rd.

-Why Stay at Singapore's Ann Siang Hill?
+Why and Where to Sleep in Singapore's Ann Siang Hill?

 If you are looking for a central location, close to the best nightlife in Singapore, this is the place for you.
 Although it is close in proximity to Chinatown and the Financial District, it’s miles away in terms of atmosphere.
 Other than on Fridays’ and Saturdays’ nights when young locals and tourists flock to this trendy Singapore neighborhood, most of the time the vibes are quite relaxed.

-Clarke Quay & Robertson Quay
+Where to Stay in Clarke Quay & Robertson Quay

 Best Neighborhood in Singapore for Nightlife